higher-order/picoCTF/forensics/trivial-flag-transfer-protocol/README.md

 # Trivial Flag Transfer Protocol

+## Skills & Concepts Involved
+- Network packet monitoring
+- parsing packet captures using Wireshark (tshark is its command-line version)
+- steganography using steghide

 ## Common portion of path
-This is the part of the solution that is common to any OS.
+This is the part of the solution that is common to any operating system.

-- Make sure you have Wireshark GUI.
-- Download tftp.pcapng
+- Download the file.
+We see it's called `tftp.pcapng`
+- What is a .pcapng file?
+It's a packet capture (new generation) file format for network packets previously captured & saved in the file.
+Wireshark is the most commonly used free utility for reading it, so we'll use that.
-- Open it with Wireshark.
+- Open it with Wireshark (GUI)
 - File > Export Objects > TFTP > Save All (In some folder you like)
 - Go to that folder
 - Observe the files: